JobeMichael/contract-negotiation/README.md

  [Demo URL](https://jobemichael.github.io/76c34cf7/index.html)

- or you can run locally and you can find instructions below.
+ or you can run locally and please find the instructions below to run locally.

 ## Available Scripts